codefresh-io/docs.codefresh.io/_docs/example-catalog/ci-examples.md

 ---
-title: "CI/CD examples"
+title: "CI Example catalog"
-description: "A collection of examples for Codefresh pipelines"
+description: "A collection of CI examples for Codefresh pipelines"
 group: example-catalog
 redirect_from:
   - /docs/yaml-examples/examples/